hbeni/fgcom-mumble/client/radioGUI/Readme.RadioGUI.md

 ```

 Then you can adjust the SimConnect options in RadioGUI's Options-dialog and finally activate it by choosing the respective option from RadioGUI's main menu.
-Per default, the FGCom-mumble plugin does map mumbles talk activation to COM1-PTT, so you can use mumbles PTT binding to activate COM1 transmissions transparently.
+Per default, the FGCom-mumble plugin does map mumbles talk activation to COM1-PTT, so you can use mumbles native PTT binding to activate COM1 transmissions transparently.

 Compiling
 -----------------
-A release package can be built from the top-level makefile using `make release-radioGUI` (which invokes the make target `radioGUI` that invokes maven).
+A release package can be built from the top-level makefile using `make release-radioGUI` (which invokes the make target `build-radioGUI` that invokes maven).

 The client is written using netbeans, so you may just checkout the netbeans project file and build it with there.
 However, you should build once with `make radioGUI`, because it will set up the build environment.